JiadingWen/Simulation-of-Vision-Based-Manipulator-Control-Algorithms-in-Matlab/README.md

 But I don't recommend you to do this.
 Because after commenting the RTB related code, you won't be able to see a dynamic manipulator during simulation.
 If you can't see the manipulator, what's the fun of simulation?

 ## Usage
 Four folders in the repository represent four control algorithms.
-Double-click `Main.m` in the each folder to start simulation of corresponding control algorithms.
+Double-click `Main.m` in the each folder to start simulation of corresponding control algorithm.

 That‘s simple~ Enjoy playing robot!!